mhpaler/hashtag-protocol/hashtag-docs/docs/essentials/participants.md

 # Key Participants

-Stitched into Hashtag Protocol are incentive mechanisms that harnesses the self-interest of at least six key market participants to drive positive network growth.
+Stitched into Hashtag Protocol are incentive mechanisms that will harnesses the self-interest of seven key market participants to drive positive network growth.

 <!-- markdownlint-disable MD013 MD033-->